sillsdev/ptx2pdf/docs/dev/Milestones.md

 Approach 1 looks easy but there are a number of moving parts here, not least that this wouldn't work for `\qt-s |s\*` since that would be indistinguishable with `\qt-s\*`.
 But this may not be important.
-Approach 2 is the current implementation.
+Approach 2 is an old implementation.
 Approach 3 is in keeping with category-markup and a generalised milestone marker model.
 Approach 4 is suggested by the Milestones with multiple attributes below.
 Approach 5 carries the unmarked content without needing extra namespace handling.
+It is the current implementation.

 [MH] I like both 4 & 5 and suggest we support both with 4 taking precedence over
 5.
+[DG] 5 is implemented easily.

 ### Milestones with Multiple Attributes